PWShu/Differential-Evolution/README.md

 # Differential-Evolution
-This is about differential evolution optimization algorithm written in Matlab.
+This is MATLAB version of differential evolution optimization algorithm.

-DE: Simple Differential Evolution Algorithm.
+-DE: Simple Differential Evolution Algorithm.
-Fun: Sphere function used to test DE() function.
+-Fun: Sphere function used to test DE() function.